 If you’re a frequent flyer, you might have grown accustomed to (and honestly slept through!) the various sounds that chime overhead on an airplane.
 But what do all those pings mean, anyway?
 Turns out, you should really be paying more attention to the signals—and here’s why.

-Thankfully, Qantas Airways divulged the code they used on their flights last year.
+Qantas Airways also divulged some of their cabin crew lingo.
 If you hear a high-low “ding-dong” chime on a Qantas plane, you’ll know that the staff wants to get each other’s attention.
 But don’t worry: These calls are usually made for non-emergencies, like checking to see if the other side of the cabin has soda or pretzel refills.
 On the other hand, captain or crew members use a triple low chime for priority messages like warning the flight attendants of bumpy skies ahead.
 That way, they can begin locking up their snack carts before the announcement is made to the rest of the passengers.

 But no two airlines use the same chiming system; it’s just the standard one for Qantas Airways.
 Retired U.S. Airways captain John Cox gave his own inside scoop in a blog post for USA Today.
 According to him, two airplane chimes on a U.S. Airways flight signal that the plane is approaching 10,000 feet.
 Three or more chimes could indicate that there is a sick passenger in need of medical attention.
 And one chime can warn flight attendants of turbulence ahead—or that the plane captains would like a cup of coffee.
 But Keyes concludes that “airlines won’t divulge exactly what most communiques indicate, for security reasons,” so the exact meanings of the chimes will have to remain things airlines won’t tell you.